Hello everyone – welcome back to another of my reviews. In today’s article, I’ll be reviewing my stay at Lloyd’s Inn.

 I have to be honest and say that Lloyd’s Inn has been my worst staycation thus far.
 For $130 a night, the overall experience simply fell way short of expectations.
 Several aspects of the Standard Room was too cramped for my liking, and the cleanliness lapses – especially the presence of pests – were inexcusable.
 There was a general lack of facilities as well, with the pool being too shallow and small to be anything other than a photo prop.
 In addition, the service was lacklustre, more money-minded rather than service orientated.
 Ultimately, Lloyd’s Inn was severely underwhelming, full of style but no substance.
 For less money, you would be much better off with Orchard Hotel (with rooms twice as big, a full-fledged pool and gym), or perhaps Orchard Rendezvous Hotel if you’re specifically looking for a nature-inspired hotel with resort-esque vibes.

 Those interested in booking a stay at Lloyd’s Inn can do so on the Traveloka app.
 Traveloka constantly has some sort of ongoing promotions, with prices so ridiculously low that I’ve personally booked about 90% of my staycations on Traveloka.
-Just for my readers, you guys can use the promo code “WAHTVLKSRV” (if you’re using SRV) and “WAHTVLK” (non-SRV) for $10 off any hotels or attractions purchase with a minimum spending of $100.
-My promo codes are stackable with any of Traveloka’s app or bank coupon codes, so be sure to stack them all for the best deal.
+Just for my readers, you guys can use the promo code “WAHTVLKSRV” (if you’re using SRV) and “WAHTVLK” (non-SRV) for $10 off any hotels or attractions purchase (with a minimum spending of $100) for new users and $5 off any hotels or attractions purchase (with a minimum spending of $50) for existing users.
+The codes are valid till the end of 2022.
 Here’s a pro tip: keep a lookout for Traveloka’s Weekend Flash Sales which occurs every Friday to Sunday for the lowest prices!
 However, this post is not sponsored – I paid my own dime to book the hotel, and as you can see I’ve been brutally honest in my review.

 Lloyd’s Inn Location: